 To fix the issue, you just need to remove the problematic drivers and let Windows reinstall them.
 This is rather simple and you can do it by following these steps:

-- Press Windows Key + X to open Win + X menu and choose Device Manager from the list.
-You can also open this menu by right clicking the Start Button.
+- Press Windows Key + X to open the Win + X menu and choose Device Manager from the list.
+You can also open this menu by right-clicking the Start Button.

 - When Device Manager opens, go to View and check Show hidden devices.

 - Navigate to Universal Serial Bus controller section, and delete USB controllers.

-- Confirmation dialog will now appear.
+- The confirmation dialog will now appear.
 Click on Uninstall button to remove the device.

 Note: Keep in mind that you might have to uninstall all devices in this section before you can fix the problem.

 After removing the problematic driver, you just have to connect your USB device to the PC and Windows 10 should automatically recognize it.
 Once your device is recognized, Safely Remove Hardware icon should appear again.